FiG-T/TIME/phenotypes/README.md

 * Female Productivity
 * Activity

+## Measurements of 'Fitness'

+### Cold Tolerance
+An initial idea was to conduct an aging assay at each timepoint - this quickly transpired to be pragmatically unfeasible.
+To speed things along, survival can be assessed after inducing a stress response.
+After testing a few different approaches and temperatures on the source populations, cold tolerance after extended (25h) exposure to cold (but not freezing) temperatures was chosen given it's suitablity to be conducted at a larger scale and to discriminate between the source populations.

+### (Female) Productivity
+Female productivity, or the number of adult offspring produced by an individual female (in a given amount of time) is a commonly used measure of fly 'fitness'.
+Flies were mated in groups but left to lay separately.

+### Activity
+Individual activity (i.e: how much a fly moves) is used as a proxy for 'neuromuscular function' and to test for disruptions to circadian rhythm.

 ## Repository Structure
 This subdirectory is itself split into three more subdirectories: data, results, and scripts.
 These each contain the data, outputs, or code respectively for *all three fitness measures*, each with their own folder.
 Where possible the directory structure has been mirrored across the data, results, and scripts subdirectories.